How to Stop Catastrophizing–Managing Our Minds

 Postscript: Quotations on Catastrophizing

-• “Believing in negative thoughts is the single greatest obstruction to success.” – Charles F. Glassman
+• “Believing in negative thoughts is the single greatest obstruction to success.” -Charles F. Glassman

-• “I define anxiety as experiencing failure in advance.” – Seth Godin
+• “I define anxiety as experiencing failure in advance.” -Seth Godin

 • “Fear starts in the mind and it generates emotions.
 One fearful thought will lead to another if you let it.
-The way to keep that from happening is to not allow yourself to camp out in fear in your mind.” – Sadie Robertson, Live Fearless: A Call to Power, Passion, and Purpose
+The way to keep that from happening is to not allow yourself to camp out in fear in your mind.” -Sadie Robertson, Live Fearless: A Call to Power, Passion, and Purpose

-Gregg Vanourek is a writer, teacher, speaker, and coach on leadership and personal development.
-He is co-author of three books, including LIFE Entrepreneurs: Ordinary People Creating Extraordinary Lives (a manifesto for integrating our life and work with purpose and passion) and Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (a winner of the International Book Awards).
-Take Gregg’s Traps Test (Common Traps of Living), do his Personal Values Exercise, check out his Best Articles, get his newsletter, or watch his TEDx talk.
+Gregg Vanourek is a writer, teacher, and TEDx speaker on personal development, life design, and leadership.
+He is co-author of three books, including LIFE Entrepreneurs: Ordinary People Creating Extraordinary Lives (a manifesto for integrating our life and work with purpose, passion, and contribution) and Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (a winner of the International Book Awards).
+Check out his Best Articles or get his monthly newsletter.
 If you found value in this article, please forward it to a friend.
 Every little bit helps!

 The Mental Prisons We Build for Ourselves

-“Our life is what our thoughts make it.”Marcus Aurelius, Meditations
+“Our life is what our thoughts make it.”

 Though we like to think of ourselves as free, many of us are confined to a mental prison we’ve built for ourselves.